Working Hunter Ponies

 A change of rider will not be permitted under any circumstances.
 Only the pony / rider combination that qualify will be allowed to compete.

 Online entry for the qualifiers will be available via the following link: www.itsplainsailing.com/club/ips.
-A qualifier entry fee of €30 must be paid when submitting your entry online.
-Entries must be submitted online before 5pm on the Sunday preceding each qualifier.
+Entries must be submitted online before 5pm on the Sunday before the qualifier is due to take place.
 Please note that this deadline will be strictly adhered to.
 All entries for the qualifiers must be made via the online entry system.
 Entries will not be accepted by email, phone, fax or post.
+A qualifier entry fee of €40 will apply and will be paid directly to the Irish Pony Society at the point of entry.

 The Irish Pony Society will run a series of training days in advance of the qualifiers, for further information on these visit the IPS website - www.irishponysociety.ie